 This isn’t a generic article of regurgitated Collie facts.
-My parents bred Rough Collies, so I grew up with them as the family dogs.
-I now have 2 Collies of my own, but I am familiar with other breeds, having worked at a veterinary clinic and fostered many dogs.
-I currently volunteer with a service dog training program and run a Rover.com doggy daycare out of my house.
+My parents bred Rough Collies, so I grew up with them as family members.
+I now have 2 beautiful Collies of my own, but I am familiar with other breeds, having worked at a veterinary clinic and fostered many dogs.
+I currently volunteer with a service dog training program and run a Rover doggy daycare out of my house.
 While I love all dogs, I would still choose a Collie over any other.
 Basically, I am your standard breed addict.

 What is so lovable about a Collie dog?
 Publicly glamorous yet privately ridiculous – this is often the way of a “Lassie Dog.”
 Most Collies carry themselves with dignity and decorum befitting royalty, until someone they love wants to play.
 Suddenly, as if a king grew tired of posturing on his throne and swapped places with his court jester, they transform into utter clowns.
-Collies are, to those who know them well, majestic derps.
+Collies are friendly dogs and, to those who know them well, majestic derps.

 How was humanity gifted with these glorious goofballs?
 Some historians believe their ancient ancestors came to Britain with the Roman conquerors and interbred with local dogs.
-The result was a dog large and powerful enough to drive away wolves and protect livestock, yet nimble enough to maneuver flocks to other pastures or to market.
+The result was a dog large and powerful enough to drive away wolves and protect livestock, yet nimble enough to maneuver flocks to other pastures or to market with their incredible herding instinct.
 To this day, a Collie is gentle with his charges yet fierce toward those who would threaten them.

-In America, Smooth Collies and Rough Collies can be produced in the same litter and are essentially the same except for coat length.
+In America, Smooth Collies (short haired Collie variety) and Rough Collies (Collie roughs) can be produced in the same litter and are essentially the same except for coat length.
 Border Collies, originating in the border region of Scotland and England, are famously preferred for their exceptional sheep herding skills.
 Bearded Collies (affectionately called “Bouncing Beardies”), now the least common of their more distant Collie cousins, are seldom seen outside the show ring.
 Diminutive Shetland Sheepdogs or “Shelties” developed as herders on the Shetland Islands and are often mislabeled as “miniature Collies.”
-Australian Shepherds, a spin-off breed from the Collie, are still used as livestock dogs.
+Australian Shepherds, a spin-off herding breed from the Collie, are still used as livestock dogs.

-Collies were little known outside of Scotland until Queen Victoria, on a visit to the countryside in 1860, fell in love with the local shepherds’ dogs.
-She took some Collies back with her to Balmoral Castle and then to London, breeding them and attracting nationwide attention.
+Early Collies were little known outside of Scotland until in the 1860s Queen Victoria, on a visit to the countryside, fell in love with the local shepherds’ dogs.
+She took some Collies back with her to Balmoral Castle on the Scottish Highlands and then to London, breeding them and attracting nationwide attention.
 The Queen’s Collies, raised and “refined” by their association with royalty, were likely interbred with Setters and even Borzois to achieve a longer head and more luxuriant coat.

-At the Crystal Palace dog show in Birmingham, England in 1870, Collies were separated into three classes: “Rough-Coated,” “Smooth-Coated,” and “Short-Tailed.”
+At the Crystal Palace dog show in Birmingham, England in 1870, Collies were separated into three classes: “Rough-Coated Collies,” “Smooth-Coated Collies,” and “Short-Tailed Collies.”
 In the United States, Collies first appeared at Westminster in 1877 and created quite a stir.
+The Collie Club of America has the distinction of being one of the oldest breed clubs in the USA, since it was founded in 1886.
 America’s wealthy class began collecting and showing Collies, which were all the rage for a time.
-As mentioned on the Collie Health Foundation website, the stories and books of author and breeder Albert Payson Terhune frequently featured Collies and brought further attention to the breed, and a pair of white Collies were even kept by President Coolidge and his wife.
+As mentioned on the Collie Health Foundation website, the stories and books of author and breeder Albert Payson Terhune frequently featured Collies Rough and brought further attention to the breed, and a pair of white Collies were even kept by President Coolidge and his wife.

 Bobbie’s real life story, subsequent book, and silent film may have inspired Eric Knight’s iconic work Lassie Come Home, which was then made into a movie.
 Of course, one Lassie movie was not enough to satisfy a captivated public.
 Trainer Rudd Weatherwax and his Collie Pal went on to found a franchise, with several movies and a long-running TV series that shaped the imagination of a nation.

 The result was a Lassie craze that catapulted Collies to international fame.
-From obscure farm dog to exalted Queen’s companion to fabulous movie star to ubiquitous family pet, Collies had reached a zenith of popularity.
+From obscure farm dog to exalted Queen’s companion to fabulous movie star to ubiquitous family pet, the Collie had reached a zenith of popularity.
 But as is so often true, the notoriety was not all for the best.
-While demand for Collies soared, opportunistic breeders flooded the market with indiscriminately-bred puppies.
+While demand for Rough Collie dogs soared, opportunistic breeders flooded the market with indiscriminately-bred puppies.
 Health problems increased due to these poor breeding practices.

 Collies finally experienced a decline in popularity after the 1970s.
 This was not a bad thing, since it gave breed enthusiasts a chance to rectify some of the issues created by the Collie boom.
 And Lassie’s legacy lives on, as the phrase “What kind of dog is Lassie” is googled over 4,000 times per month.
 To this day a Rough Collie is often simply referred to as a “Lassie dog“.

-Collies are considered a relatively healthy breed now, with a life expectancy of 12 to 14 years.
-But as with any animal that has been selectively bred and studied for many years, some health conditions have been identified.
-Before adopting a dog or purchasing a puppy, it is best to find out what you can about health history.
+Present day Collies are considered a relatively healthy breed, with an average lifespan of 12 to 14 years.
+But as with any animal that has been selectively bred and studied with great care for many golden years, some health conditions have been identified, including sensitivity to certain drugs.
+Before adopting a Collie or buying a Collie puppy, it is best to find out what you can about health history.